mikabohinen/nvim-nix/README.md

 ```
 if you wanted to auto-comment.

 ## FAQ

+**Q: Why no leader key mappings when most configs have dozens?**
+A: Leader mappings provide convenience at the cost of learning transferable skills. `:find filename` works on any Vim installation and teaches you the underlying system. `<leader><leader>` only works with a specific config.

-**Q: Why only 8 plugins when my current config has 50+?**
+**Q: Only 6 plugins when my current config has 50+?**
 A: I prioritize learning Vim's native capabilities over convenience features.
 Each plugin must provide capabilities Vim lacks.
 More plugins often means more
 complexity and less understanding of what's actually happening.

 **Q: No telescope?
 How do I find files quickly?**
-A: Use `:find` with tab completion, or `:grep` with quickfix lists.
-These
-teach you transferable skills that work on any Vim installation.
-Once you learn
-the patterns, they're often faster than fuzzy finders anyway.
+A: Use `:find` with fuzzy completion via our custom `findfunc`.
+This teaches you transferable skills that work on any Vim installation.
+Once you learn the patterns, they're often faster than fuzzy finders anyway.

 **Q: Can I add my favorite plugin X?**
 A: If you fork this (which you should), absolutely.
 Check the [plugin selection criteria](#plugin-selection-criteria) to think through the trade-offs.
 If it violates none of the exclusion rules and meets all inclusion criteria, it might be worth considering.